harryzhu626/217nlp/assignment1/README.md

-# 217nlp assignment 1 spacy NER
+# 217nlp spacy NER apps

 ## How to run: